-Hepatitis refers to the inflammation of the liver.
-Hepatitis can be caused by viral infections, chemicals, drug abuse, some medications and immune disorders.
-There are various forms of Viral Hepatitis including Hepatitis A, B and C, which are caused by Hepatitis A, B, and C viruses, respectively.
+Hepatitis refers to the swelling of the liver.
+It can be caused by viral infections, chemicals, drug abuse, some medications and immune disorders.
+There are several forms of viral hepatitis including hepatitis A, B and C, which are caused by hepatitis A, B, and C viruses, respectively.

-Each type of Viral Hepatitis is spread via a different method and requires different treatment.
+Each type of viral hepatitis is spread by different methods and needs different treatment.

-Hepatitis A Virus Infection causes acute inflammation of the liver and is a self-limiting disease with symptoms lasting for several weeks before the individual can recover completely.
+Hepatitis A virus infection causes acute inflammation (swelling) of the liver and is a self-limiting disease with symptoms lasting for several weeks before the individual can recover completely.
 It leads to lifelong immunity.

-Hepatitis B Infection is the most common infection of the liver.
-The majority of infected individuals recover from Acute Hepatitis B infections and become immune to it.
-However some people can develop a long-term Hepatitis B infection, which leads to serious complications including chronic hepatitis, liver cirrhosis, liver failure and liver cancer.
-Hepatitis B is endemic in Singapore and around 4% of the population are Hepatitis B carriers.
+Hepatitis B infection is the most common infection of the liver.
+The majority of infected individuals recover from acute hepatitis B infections and become immune to it.
+However some people can develop a long-term hepatitis B infection, which leads to serious complications including chronic hepatitis, liver cirrhosis (scarring of the liver), liver failure and liver cancer.
+Hepatitis B is endemic in Singapore and around 4% of the population are hepatitis B carriers.

-Hepatitis C Infection is responsible for the development of chronic liver disease worldwide.
-Most infected people can’t get rid of the virus, and consequently the virus causes ongoing damage to the liver over the years.
-Similar to Hepatitis B, Hepatitis C can lead to Chronic Hepatitis, Cirrhosis, Liver Failure and Liver Cancer.
+Hepatitis C infection is responsible for the development of chronic liver disease worldwide.
+Most infected people can’t get rid of the virus, and thus the virus causes ongoing damage to the liver over the years.
+Similar to hepatitis B, hepatitis C can lead to chronic hepatitis, cirrhosis, liver failure and liver cancer.